Learn what to leave curbside, what to toss into trash, and how to dispose of specialty materials.

 - STEEL & ALUMINUM CANS – labels are okay but remove all food and lightly rinse

 - CORRAGATED CARDBOARD – flatten; labels and tape are okay

 - MIXED PAPER – includes magazines, junk mail, newspaper, office paper, paper bags and paperboard such as cereal boxes

 PRC is recognized as a state and national leader in waste reduction and recycling.
-To learn more about its various programs and collection events, visit prc.org.
+CLICK HERE for information concerning PRC programs and events.